top of page

 Also Read:

-At a $125000 income level, you can afford to be strategic about your transportation choices –prioritizing safety, reliability, and convenience without overcommitting to long-term auto debt or excessive commuting costs.
+At this income level, you can afford to be strategic about transportation, prioritizing safety, reliability, and convenience without overcommitting to long-term auto loans or high commuting costs.
 Whether you own a car, use rideshares, or rely on public transit, keeping transportation costs closer to 10% of your budget helps ensure financial flexibility.

 This category includes car payments, fuel, insurance, maintenance, registration, parking, transit passes, and rideshares.